JanetRossini/JanetRossini.github.io/_posts/2024-06-26-texturing.md

 JR: anyway i think i understand up to now what should be possible

-NS: Ok se we have  to align again  we all make the  immage  a gray tone

-NS: and bump  should  vanish  then we can  go to the  model  window
+NS:  Ok se we have  to align again  we all make the  immage  a gray tone  and bump  should  vanish  then we can  go to the  model  window

-NS: and try t make  bump  by  direct draw ont he  cube  make some dots around

-NS: somethign liek this
+NS:  and try t make  bump  by  direct draw ont he  cube  make some dots around  somethign liek this
 NS:

 [image](https://gyazo.com/fd060fd2497d4e12ab40b86b4a3dc1ce)

-NS: it shoudl change the  image  relecting the  change

-NS: reflecting the  changes  You got that
+NS:  it shoudl change the  image  relecting the  change  reflecting the  changes  You got that ?

- ?

 JR: shouts: yes i managed to get something like rivets. but you have to paint a lot to get it flat again. perhaps best to start with new textures

 JR: sorry

-NS: Smiles  Ok Janet

-NS: as long we have  some  dots
+NS:  Smiles  Ok Janet  as long we have  some  dots

 DS: yes im seing same sort of stuff, why not make a texture in 128 grey and load it before scrawling on it

-NS: one can  do that  it  takes me 2 strokes to go gray

-NS: make a brush 1000 pt
+NS:  one can  do that  it  takes me 2 strokes to go gray  make a brush 1000 pt

 DS: ok

 NS: and then 1000 percent

 DS:

 [image](https://gyazo.com/781583771e447083de4382c492d630ba)